Afinitor; Afinitor Disperz; Zortress

 All other products:

-- Avoid being near anyone who has had a recent live vaccine.
+- Make sure your child avoids being near anyone who has had a recent live vaccine.
 There are many types of live vaccines.
 Ask your doctor or pharmacist if you are not sure.

 - Signs of infection like fever, chills, very bad sore throat, ear or sinus pain, cough, more sputum or change in color of sputum, pain with passing urine, mouth sores, or wound that will not heal.